 Contact by phone or email is confidential.

 I work from my home on the edge of Exeter, where I have a dedicated counselling room with an open outlook into the garden.
 There is easy parking outside and I am close to a bus route from the city centre.
-Please be aware that access is via stairs.

 Training, qualifications & experience